Amirali-Khamseh/zendoro/README.md

 And of course, what makes this app stand out is the fact that it has an **AI assistant** that is always there, so you can communicate in human-like language to keep your time organized and plan ahead.It is built on a three-tier architecture and MVC pattern, using TypeScript, React, Node (Express), and Docker for production deployment, along with PostgreSQL as the database.

-### What You Can Ask:For example, in the future, if I continue developing this app, I would make it possible to have multiple integrations from different calendars, a reminder service, and even an email system that sends notifications one day before a task deadline, as well as real-time voice assistance that can communicate not just via text but also by voice.
+### What You Can Ask:

+For example, in the future, if I continue developing this app, I would make it possible to have multiple integrations from different calendars, a reminder service, and even an email system that sends notifications one day before a task deadline, as well as real-time voice assistance that can communicate not just via text but also by voice.

 When you have a busy calendar full of meetings, you could:However, all these features require resources and time, and I have neither at the moment, since I am working and studying full-time.
 But still, at this point, I am happy that I could bring this app to life and create a starting point for a bigger vision.